So, you've decided to Suffer with a CycleOps Trainer. Marvelous! We hoped you picked worthy trainers like the Magnus or Hammer.

-Below are common problems that users have connecting Elite Trainers.
+Below are common problems that users have connecting.
 Click on the problem that you are having to go into that troubleshooting article.

 - ANT+ Dongle Not Being Detected or no FE-C trainer?